erroronline1/caro/readme.md

 records_search_similarity = 50 ; percent

 [limits]
+image[document] = 2048 ; max pixels on longer side
-document_image = 2048 ; max pixels on longer side
+image[signature] = 192 ; max pixels on longer side, crappy resolution by intent to make it more difficult to abuse image[profile] = 128 ; max pixels on longer side image[records] = 2048 ; max pixels on longer side

-identifier =  128 ; characters for identifiers, the longer, the more complex and error-prone the qr code becomes.
-17 characters will be appended by default for a timestamp max_records = 1024 ; display of record summaries, more than that will be hidden, still being displayed if filtered order_approvalsignature_image = 2048 ; max pixels on longer side order_approved_archived = 512 ; schedules a review to delete unused archived orders to free up space qr_errorlevel = 'L'; `'L'`, `'M'`, `'Q'` or `'H'` - H for maximum error tolerance but higher pixel density record_image = 2048 ; max pixels on longer side risk_acceptance_level = 4 ; product of probability times damage to be highlighted storage_warning = 10 ; gigabyte, lower value of remaining space raises a dashboard warning user_image = 256 ; max pixels on longer side bundle_files_per_slide = 12 products_per_slide = 6
+length[identifier] = 128 ; characters for identifiers, the longer, the more complex and error-prone the qr code becomes.
+8-9 characters will be appended by default for a timestamp length[record_overview] = 1024 ; display of record summaries length [products_per_slide] = 6 ; less creates more slides, more grows the respective boxes

+quality[qr_errorlevel] = 'L' ; `'L'`, `'M'`, `'Q'` or `'H'` - H for maximum error tolerance but higher pixel density quality[risk_acceptance_level] = 4 ; product of probability times damage to be highlighted, according to count of respective values within the language files

+storage[approved_order_archive] = 512 ; schedules a review to delete unused archived orders to free up space storage[file_storage_warning] = 10 ; gigabyte, lower value of remaining space raises a dashboard warning

 ; permissions based of and matching language.XX.json permissions ; dynamic handling for modules and methods